Alliedium/awesome-devops/06_oct_2022_network_part_4_1/practice_part4_1.md

 10. In `Hosted zones` of your domain create record of type A (creating your subdomain).

-11. Check domain in your terminal with `lookup` tool.
+11. Check domain in your terminal with `nslookup` tool.

-* Install  bind-utils in Rocky for `lookup`
+* Install  bind-utils in Rocky for `nslookup`

 ```
 sudo dnf install bind-utils -y
 ```

-* Install bind in Manjaro for `lookup`
+* Install bind in Manjaro for `nslookup`

 ```
 sudo pacman -S bind